Chittatukara

-Chittattukara is a census town and panchayat in Paravur Taluk of Ernakulam District, Kerala.
+Chittattukara (ചിറ്റാട്ടുകര) is a census town and panchayat in Paravur Taluk of Ernakulam District, Keralam.
 Paravur town is situated close to this village, just 2 km.
 The most ancient and trade centre Pashnam is located at Pattanam, a small area in this village.
-Many historic monuments were founded out from this area.
+Extensive archaeological evidence indicates that numerous historical monuments were established within this area.

 History

 Chittattukara was carved out from Vadakkekara village union.
 The panchayat was full of lush green trees and canals.
 People settled here according to the caste hierarchy.